Need to talk? Call 1800 882 436.

 Physical activity and relaxation can also help to reduce stress:

-• Take part in regular exercise that is suitable for pregnancy.
+• Take part in regular pregnancy-safe exercise.

 • Spend time with people who make you feel calm.